bwsw/sj-platform/SJDocs/source/Tutorial.rst

 SJ-Platform Overview
 ----------------------------------

-In SJ-Platform the data are processed in modules where they are passed via streams.
+In SJ-Platform the data streams pass a processor that handles their transformation and processing.
+A **processor** can be represented by a module or an array of modules.
+Configurations uploaded to the system determine the mode of data processing in these modules.

 The result data are exported to an external storage.
+It can be Elasticsearch, RESTful endpoint or JDBC-compatible data storages.

 A simplified structure of SJ-Platform can be presented as at the image below:

 .. figure:: _static/tutorialGeneral.png
    :align: center

-A **processor** represents a part of the pipeline where the data processing is performed.

-Configurations uploaded to the system determine the mode of data processing in the processors.

-The processing result is exported to an external storage.
-It can be Elasticsearch, RESTful endpoint or JDBC-compatible data storages.

-Besides, SJ-Platform provides a user with a comprehensive RESTful API instrumentation and Web UI.
+To configure and monitor the system, SJ-Platform provides a user with a comprehensive RESTful API instrumentation and Web UI.

 Below an example of a real-life task solution will demonstrate the platform at work for better understanding of how the data processing can be performed on the platform.
 Thus, the tutorial will provide you with: